By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Phrenology ‘professor’

-From the evidence of the divorce proceedings, a couple of facts can are worth noting: (a) that he wrote to Florence for two years and then the letters stopped.
-And (b) that he was living with a Madame Montague and they both were phrenologists and hand-readers.
+From the evidence of the divorce proceedings, a couple of facts are worth noting: (a) that he wrote to Florence for two years and then the letters stopped.
+And (b) that he was living with a Madame Montague; and they both were phrenologists and hand-readers.

 The identity of Madame Montague is a question that needs further investigation.